siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-12-self-created-backlinks-for-seo-a-complete-guide.md

 While earning backlinks organically from authoritative sites is ideal, it's not always easy.
 This is where **self-created backlinks** come into play.
 These are backlinks you create yourself, typically by adding your link on other websites in places like blog comments, forums, or directories.
 Although they may not hold as much weight as editorial links, when used carefully and strategically, self-created backlinks can still contribute to your SEO efforts.

-In this blog post, we'll discuss what self-created backlinks are, the potential risks and benefits associated with them, and how you can use them responsibly to boost your website's SEO.
+In this article, we'll discuss what self-created backlinks are, the potential risks and benefits associated with them, and how you can use them responsibly to boost your website's SEO.

 What Are Self-Created Backlinks?